Manitec/MTB-Profile-/README.md

 - Many very useful add-ons.
 I try to keep the list short because add-ons can slow down the browser, they may be insecure, and there are just too many great addons to include them all.
 - Your favorite performance settings and similar optimizations.
 Often they are a trade-off and not easy to understand.
 Power users can still change them themself (and get them from one of the many great user.js files other people provide), but the average user is probably better off with the defaults.
 - Larger UI/UX changes.
 They are personal choices, and too many to include them all.
 - Options that are already easy to configure.
-If Firefox already asks for permission before doing something the first time, it is probably unnecessary to have a preconfigured answer.
+If Mani already asks for permission before doing something the first time, it is probably unnecessary to have a preconfigured answer.

 This should not prevent you from creating such settings.
 There is already basic support for [profiles](profiles/), and it is planned to add a function to choose multiple profiles, e.g., `security`, `privacy`, `classic ui` or similar combinations.
 When it is implemented, such settings can be included in secondary profiles.